 Crews have installed all 40 planned drains to relieve water pressure under the highway.
 Crews also installed two additional drains in the southern location.
 The drains are continuing to function well and draining significant volumes of water.

-Next, ODOT will be drilling in the project area to install geotechnical instrumentation so ODOT can monitor the landslide area long-term.
+We installed geotechnical instrumentation so we can monitor the landslide area long-term.

-We will also be developing plans for a more permanent pavement repair now that the drains are in place.
+We are also developing plans for a more permanent pavement repair now that the drains are in place.
 The repair will likely take place later this year.

 Pavement has shifted at the site of an ancient landslide that reactivated last winter on Oregon 213 – Cascade Highway South – Near South Eldorado Road in Mulino.